w3f/Grants-Program/docs/T&Cs.md

 **(v)  Payment process:**

-The Operations Team specified in the [Grants-Program GitHub repository](https://github.com/w3f/Grants-Program), gets notified once the above-specified delivery was accepted or after 2 weeks without any feedback after the initial delivery.
+The Operations Team specified in the [Grants-Program GitHub repository](https://github.com/w3f/Grants-Program), gets notified once the above-specified delivery was accepted.
 As soon as any feedback is provided by the evaluators, this feedback first needs to be resolved.
 After this, the Operations Team makes the payment to the Bitcoin, USDT (on Kusama or Ethereum), USDC/DAI (Ethereum) or aUSD (Acala) address specified in the initial application.
 ## 5. Scope of these Terms and Conditions

 The subject matter of these Terms and Conditions is (i) the development of the Software by You in accordance with the Specifications, Milestones and Time Schedule, as well as any related activities (including any development activities undertaken before the Effective Date in relation to the Software) (collectively referred to as "Development Work") in accordance with the terms of these Terms and Conditions.